spring-cloud-samples/brewery/README.md

-├── aggregating      (service that aggregates ingredients) ├── bottling         (service that bottles the beer) ├── common           (common code for the services) ├── eureka           (Eureka server needed for Eureka tests) ├── gradle           (gradle related stuff)
+├── aggregating      (service that aggregates ingredients) ├── bottling         (service that bottles the beer) ├── common           (common code for the services) ├── config-server    (set up for the config server) ├── eureka           (Eureka server needed for Eureka tests) ├── gradle           (gradle related stuff)
 ├── img              (the fabulous diagram of the brewery)